popitsch/rnalib/docs/readme.rst

 Test data
 ---------

-The *rnalib* test suite and the various tutorial notebooks use various genomic test data files that are not included in the GitHub repository.
+The *rnalib* test suite and the tutorial ipython notebooks use various genomic test data files that are not included in the GitHub repository.
 These test resources are 'configured' in the `rnalib.testdata <https://github.com/popitsch/rnalib/blob/main/rnalib/testdata.py>`__ module (i.e., their source file/URL, the contained genomic region(s) and a short description of the data).

 You can get final test data files in one of the following ways:

-* A zipped version (~260M) of the files can be downloaded from the GitHub release page of the rnalib repository (or from the respective most recent release with an attached ZIP file).
+* A zipped version (~260M) of the files can be downloaded from the `GitHub release page <https://github.com/popitsch/rnalib/releases>`__ of the rnalib repository (or from the respective most recent release with an attached ZIP file).
 * The files can also be created by running the `rnalib_create_testdata` python script that is included in the rnalib package.
 This script downloads the source files from public URLs and creates the test files by slicing,